-What Hefford didn't know before switching up her diet was that she had a urea cycle disorder, a rare condition that made it impossible for her body to properly process all the protein she was eating.
+What Hefford didn't know before switching up her diet was that she had a rare condition that made it impossible for her body to properly process all the protein she was eating.
 The cause of death listed on her death certificate?
 "Intake of bodybuilding supplements."

 Again, there's not much reason to panic here, as Dr. Cederquist emphasizes that for the average woman who is working out and eating a high-protein diet, the risk of developing a buildup of ammonia in the blood is small.
 In order for it to happen, the "perfect storm" of factors, like a mild form of the genetic defect that causes urea cycle disorder, heavy exercise, and very high protein intake would *all* need to be present.
-And before things get dire, there would be symptoms like nausea, vomiting, fatigue, confusion, and slurred speech, she says.
-Needless to say, "a woman who is bodybuilding, eats a very high protein diet, and has odd symptoms needs to seek medical care," she says.
+And before things get dire, there would be symptoms such as nausea, vomiting, fatigue, slurred speech, acute confusion, disorientation, agitation, aggressive behavior or even seizures, explains Dr. Glatter.
+Needless to say, "a woman who is bodybuilding, eats a very high protein diet, and has odd symptoms needs to seek medical care," says Dr. Cederquist.
 (Related: How Much Protein Is Too Much?)

-Looks like the chances of the average woman being affected by this specific condition are pretty low, but is it possible to overdo it on protein in other circumstances?
+But is it possible to overdo it on protein?
 Not so much, according to Shawn Talbott, Ph.D., a nutritional biochemist who spoke to us previously about the possibility of ODing on protein powder.
 Unless you have a kidney issue, he explained, there aren't really any drawbacks to eating more protein than you truly need.
 Instead, issues more often arise from additives that are found in some protein supplements, like vitamins, creatine, caffeine, fat burners, and energy boosters, or the fact that people rely too heavily on protein powders and miss out on the nutrients that come from real food.
-(And if you're not sure how much protein you actually need, scope this handy guide to protein needs for women.)